firmai/financial-machine-learning/README.md

 ___

 - All repos/links status including last commit date is updated daily
-- 10 Highest ranked repos/links for each section are displayed on main README.md and full list is available within the wiki page
+- Only 15 Highest ranked repos/links for each section are displayed on main README.md and full list is available within the wiki page
 - Both Wikis/README.md is updated in realtime as soon as new information are pushed to the repo
 ___